Medically Reviewed by Poonam Sachdev on June 26, 2022

-Give each person a shower tote or basket for his stuff.
+Give each person a shower tote or basket for their stuff.
 Keep them in cubbies or cabinets.

 Arrange things that must be within easy reach on a tray to make bathroom cleaning easier.

-Make a rule: No one opens a new shampoo or other product until she finishes the one she already has.
+Make a rule: No one opens a new shampoo or other product until they finish the one they already have.